jtkovacs/jtkovacs.github.io/refs/notes/data-science.md

 **Describe the concepts here.
 Code can be embedded or via a link, depending on how much there is.**

 - What are major risks in web scraping?
-- When would you scrape versus using an API?
 - How do you parse scraped web data (HTML, JSON, XML)?
 - How is authorization implemented in Google APIs?

 ### Scrub

 - [http://radar.oreilly.com/2012/07/data-jujitsu.html](http://radar.oreilly.com/2012/07/data-jujitsu.html)
-- What are major steps in data cleaning?
 - What's the best way to filter data?
-- What's the best way to aggregate data?
+- How to efficiently aggregate data?

 ### Explore